Transplant Appointments and Procedures During COVID-19

 The liver transplant program is comprised of:

-Beyond excellent medical care, Penn offers liver transplant patients and their families the highest level of hospitality, including the Clyde F. Barker Penn Transplant House, a beautiful, modern guest house providing accommodation for patients, their families and caregivers who live a distance from the hospital.
+Beyond excellent medical care, Penn Medicine offers liver transplant patients and their families the highest level of hospitality, including the Clyde F. Barker Penn Transplant House, a beautiful, modern guest house providing accommodation for patients, their families and caregivers who live a distance from the hospital.

-Liver Transplant Program Locations
+Liver Transplant Locations

-Pediatric Transplant Care
+Pediatric Liver Transplant Care

-Pediatric patients benefit from a joint program between the Penn Transplant Institute and the Children's Hospital of Philadelphia (CHOP) allowing late adolescent patients to transition their care to an adult facility.
+Pediatric patients benefit from a joint program between the Penn Transplant Institute and the Children's Hospital of Philadelphia (CHOP), allowing late adolescent patients to transition their care to an adult facility.
 Additional partnership exists for healthy adult relatives to donate part of their liver to a child.